Regular dental care is ESSENTIAL. CLICK HERE to schedule your cleaning online.

 Coffee and Tea

 Coffee is acidic and dark in color which is the perfect combination for sticking to tooth enamel and staining your teeth.
 Adding milk can lessen the staining power of coffee.
-Similarly, dark teas have an even greater staining ability than coffee because of its tannins.
+Similarly, dark teas have an even greater staining ability than coffee because of its tannins, learn more about coffees which are light and does not stain your teeth.
 Drinking green, white, or other light herbal teas can help keep your teeth whiter.

 Many of the foods and drinks on this list are actually healthy for your body; just be sure to consume them in moderation in order to protect your teeth from stains.
 Some other tips are to use a straw when possible if you are drinking any of these beverages and to swallow quickly instead of letting stain-causing liquids linger on your teeth.
 If you have any questions about stain causing foods or teeth whitening services, feel free to contact our office at Great Lakes Dentistry.